vlobzakov/docs/docs/creating-manifest/autoclustering.md

 ```

 By default, to enable auto-clustering, a config from a template (stack) is used using custom settings.
-The default cluster config is replaced by the cluster object if the *jps* field is present in it (done for testing).
+The default cluster config is replaced by the cluster object if the *jps* field is present in it (it was done for testing).
 If the cluster option is not specified, and the options `defaultState` or `required` are *true* in the cluster config,  the auto-clustering will be enabled automatically.
 Installing a package with [ON_ENV_INSTALL](https://docs.cloudscripting.com/creating-manifest/basic-configs/#environment-variables) is not performed if its value matches the link in the cluster config.